Programme/Approved Electives for 2022/23

 Description of Module Assessment

-Abstract assessmentStudents will write an abstract of 500 words on a scientific topic that will be discussed in semester one.
-This assessment will be submitted an online (Turnitin Submission).2: Short Paper weighted 30%
+Abstract assessmentStudents will write an abstract of 500 words on a scientific topic that will be delivered in semester one labs as part of LSC 10087 Core Practical Skills, but linked with this module.
+This assessment will be submitted online (Turnitin Submission).2: Short Paper weighted 30%

-Individual ReportStudents will prepare an individual scientific paper (1500 words, font 12 single spaced report), based on virtual lab provided in semester 2.
-This assessment will be submitted an online (Turnitin Submission).3: Online Tasks weighted 50%
+Individual Reporttudents will prepare an individual scientific paper (1500 words) based on experiments that will be delivered in semester two labs as part of LSC 10087 Core Practical Skills but linked with this module.
+This assessment will be submitted online (Turnitin Submission).3: Online Tasks weighted 50%

 Online TestThis paper will be released as a timed test in Blackboard.
 Students will find a link to this test on KLE on the day of the assessment.
 Once started, students will be given 3 hrs to complete.
 This is 1 hour more than we expect most students will actually need.
 International students will be asked to notify the School if they need an extension due to different time zones.